LGBTQ Justice

 The Trans and LGBTQ+ flags waving in the wind in front of the Supreme Court Building in DC.

-We currently have three active lawsuits defending the constitutional rights of our LGBTQ+ community.
+We currently have four active lawsuits defending the constitutional rights of our LGBTQ+ community.

 Hecox v.
 Little